Like pizza? Like content analytics data?

 Our newsletter delivers both.

-The fast pace of online news means that often an article or post barely makes its way through the CMS before it feels like you’re onto the next one, both as writers and readers.
-The Parse.ly team wondered if, in fact, that’s true: how long does an article “last” online?
+The fast pace of online content means that often an article or post barely makes its way through the CMS before it feels like you’re onto the next one, both as writers and readers.
+So we decided to find out: how long does an article “last” online?

-To answer questions like this, we look to our network of sites.
+To answer, we look to the Parse.ly network of sites.
 Though there are millions of sites on the internet, our data set focuses on a couple of hundred premium media publishers that use Parse.ly to track first-party data, including page views, visitors, engaged time, social sharing and new/returning audience metrics.

 This seems like a quick turnaround, but arguably, isn’t this longer than print articles exist?
 When a story is published in a newspaper, it can be surmised that its lifespan is 24 hours, or until the next edition of the paper is released.
 Though, that’s assuming that people are reading it in the first place, which is hard to know without analytics.